Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 How Much Is Blood Work for a Dog?
-(2024 Update)
+(2025 Update)

-It is hard to estimate how much a blood test can cost in dogs since it will depend on several factors.
+It is hard to estimate how much a blood test can cost in dogs, since it will depend on several factors.
 Your dog may need anything from a basic test for a routine health check to more complex blood work to look for specific diseases.
 However, on average, blood work can cost between $100 and $200.

 The Importance of Blood Work for Your Dog

 Blood work can sound a little drastic for a routine checkup on your dog, but nothing could be further from the truth.
-Blood work is an incredibly useful way to make sure your pooch is healthy; it helps detect early signs of disease that would otherwise go unnoticed.
+Blood work is an incredibly useful way to make sure your pup is healthy; it helps detect early signs of disease that would otherwise go unnoticed.
 Usually, the samples for blood work are a combination of a complete blood count (CBC) and a blood chemical analysis.

 Veterinarians use blood work for several things.
-It helps them diagnose health conditions and decide on the right treatment, monitor the response to therapy, and detect organ damage caused by some medications.
+It helps them diagnose health conditions and decide on the right treatment, monitor the response to therapy, and detect organ damage caused by certain medications.
 Combined with routine physical exams, blood work can even help your veterinarian catch health issues before they become bigger risks.

 A few examples of common health issues that a blood test can highlight are: